livetheoogway/forage/README.md

 ### Usage

 Let's go the full mile and see what the complete integration would look like.
+The sample shows how `Book` items stored in some database can be made searchable.
+Assume `Book` with typical properties like (`title`, `author`, `rating`, `numPage`)

+**Step 1**

-You typically start with your datastore/DAO implementations.
-The following is a good example of what it would look like:
+You would typically start with your datastore/DAO implementations.
+The following is a good example of what it would look
+like:

 ```java
 import java.util.HashMap;